Philadelphia Shoplifting Attorney

 A free initial consultation with an uncompromising Philadelphia shoplifting attorney is only a phone call away

-Police and prosecutors move quickly with shoplifting cases, so it is essential to the success of your defense that the Philadelphia shoplifting defense attorneys at The Law Offices of Michael T. van der Veen get started planning a strategy to protect you as soon as possible.
+Police and prosecutors move quickly with shoplifting cases, so it is essential to the success of your defense that the Philadelphia shoplifting defense attorneys at van der Veen, O’Neill, Hartshorn, and Levin get started planning a strategy to protect you as soon as possible.
 Call today to schedule a free initial consultation.
 We are available 24/7 to take your call at (215) 515-6892, or you can use the convenient online contact form.